The Marvelous Health Benefits of Selenium

 Two examples of actual high doses give some perspective.

-For a 70 kg adult to receive the same as a farmer uses to drench a sheep the amount would be 7,000 micrograms in a single dose.
+For a 70 kg adult to receive the same amount a farmer uses to regularly drench a sheep it would be 7,000 micrograms in a single dose.

 A case of acute poisoning in the USA was reported in the February 8th, 2010 issue of the Archive of Internal Medicine, where a dietary supplement containing 200 times the concentration listed on the label affected over 200 persons across 10 states.
 The actual daily dose was 42,000 micrograms.
 Symptoms began to appear within two weeks; diarrhea (78%), fatigue (75%), hair loss (72%), joint pain (70%), nail discolouration or brittleness (61%) and nausea (58%).
 Symptoms persisting for 90 days or longer included fingernail discolouration and loss (52% of cases), fatigue (35%) and hair loss (29%).
 One person was hospitalized.

-Nation Health & Medical Research Council (NH&MRC) – Selenium Dosage Recommendations
+National Health & Medical Research Council (NH&MRC) 2005 - Selenium